TaTooKa/froth/docs/source/pages/worlds/neonandchrome/runningontheedge.rst

 ▸ **HEALING**: Lie down in your hideout, visit a Ripperdoc shop, get treatment from a contact or ally, etc.
 A *Moderate* Condition is healed with a single Downtime Activity.
 A *Severe* Condition requires two Downtime Activity expenditures (could be split in different Downtime phases if needed).

-▸ **TRAINING**: Learn a new skill or improve an existing one, either on your own, or by taking special classes, or by being tutored by an ally, etc.

-- Learning a new skill at *Skilled* (+1) just takes a single Downtime Activity slot.
-- Improving from *Skilled* (+1) to *Expert* (+2), or from *Expert* (+2) to *Master* (+3), takes a 4-Segment :hoverxref:`clock <clocks>` (each Downtime Activity spent on training marks 1 segment).
+▸ **TRAINING**: Say what are you training on, and Gain 1 XP.
+May do this only once per Downtime Phase.

 ▸ **SHOPPING**: Spend your hard earned ฿ in **Gear**, **Cyberware** or **Programs**.
 A single shopping session (spending a Downtime Activity slot) lets you visit the *Shadow Markets*, the *Ripperdoc Shop* and the *Hackers’ Bazaar*.

 ▸ **PERSONAL PROJECT**: Work on something you care about or you want to do yourself.
 It could be repairing broken armor or other gear, trying to gain a new contact, investigating something important to you, dealing with personal stuff, etc.
-Tell the GM what it is about and they will tell you how many Segments the :hoverxref:`Clock <clocks>` that represents your Personal Project will have.
-Each attempt to make progress will entail the expenditure of a Downtime Activity slot, and a dice roll with a relevant skill (how much progress you mark depends on the level of success).
+Tell the GM what it is about and they will tell you if:

+- it is something you can achieve in a single Downtime Activity, or
+- it requires an Adversary :hoverxref:`Challenge <challenges>`: The GM defines its level and HP, and asks for a roll with a related skill each Downtime Activity you spend on it.
+Once its HP is reduced to 0 or less, you finished the project.

 Tracking Consumables
 ~~~~~~~~~~~~~~~~~~~~

 Tracking regular ammo or other consumables is not necessary.
-A character might run out on a :hoverxref:`Critical Failure <criticals>`, or as the result of a bad :hoverxref:`Fate Roll <fate-die>`.
+A character might run out on a :hoverxref:`Critical Failure <criticals>`, or when the GM considers it would make narrative sense.

 The NET
 ~~~~~~~~